mmatuska/sedutil-1/README.md

 sudo eject /dev/sd?
 ```

 Be sure to replace the **`?`** with the appropriate device letter.
 After creating the boot stick, reboot the target computer.
-Ensure the computer has **UEFI** and **CSM** support enabled before booting.
+Ensure the computer has **UEFI** support enabled before booting.
 When the recovery image has finished booting, you will see a login prompt.
 Type `root` to login and begin the setup process.
 To configure your drive run the following commands:

 ```sh
 gunzip /usr/sedutil/UEFI64-*.img.gz